ikz87/dots/polybar/README.md

 -> xdotool

+-> wmctrl

 -> FontAwesome

 -> Caskaydia Cove Nerd Font (Any nerd font will work, but you'll need to change polybar's config)

+-> CartographCF (You can change this one for any font of your liking)